wip-abramson/aries-acapy-protocol-example/README.md

-# Aries aca-py Protocol Example
+# Aries ACA-Py Protocol Example

-This repository contains a basic example of a Hyperledger Aries protocol implemented in python and included into the [Aca-Py cloud-agent](https://github.com/hyperledger/aries-cloudagent-python) as a plugin.
+This repository contains a basic example of a Hyperledger Aries protocol implemented in python and included into the [ACA-Py cloud-agent](https://github.com/hyperledger/aries-cloudagent-python) as a plugin.

 Hyperledger Aries is a project enabling trusted online peer-to-peer interactions through a set of protocols outlined in [aries-rfcs](https://github.com/hyperledger/aries-rfcs).